- last update 31 Oct 2024 -

 Blade Runner has a few comics around.
 First, a Marvel direct adaptation of the movie in 1982 that is quite ok - there are some awkward misquotes in the comics, but the art is cool, and you can't go wrong adapting such great material.
 There are Blade Runner Origins (2021-2022) and Blade Runner: Black Lotus (2022), neither of which I cared much about - Black Lotus is sequel to a Blade Runner anime series by the same name.
 But what I really want to talk about about is Blade Runner 2019!

 By Michael Green (writer of the awesome Blade Runner 2049 movie, as well as Logan, Alien: Covenant, and many others) and Mike Johnson.
-Blade Runner 2019 (2019-2020) is a fantastic miniseries that continued in Blade Runner 2029 (2020-2022) and then Blade Runner 2039 (2022-2024) - as of this moment, still being released, but I suspect it will tie in with the movie.
+Blade Runner 2019 (2019-2020) is a fantastic miniseries that continued in Blade Runner 2029 (2020-2022) and then Blade Runner 2039 (2022-2024).
 It’s a really good addition to the franchise!

 [I will comment on the movies when the section is ready]

 The Matrix Comics Series is a series of stories based on The Matrix (bet you didn't see that coming!).
 I believe they were posted online before being compiled for printing.
 Several different writers and illustrators worked on it (Neil Gaiman, Geof Darrow and Ted McKeever would be my highlights).
-There are some really nice pieces in the middle, and I consider the comics way better than all the Re-stuff (you know, Reloaded, Revolutions, Resurrections...).
+There are some really nice pieces in the middle, and I consider the comics way better than all the Re-stuff - you know, Reloaded, Revolutions, Resurrections...

 [I will comment on the movies when the section is ready]

 Space horror doesn't get any better than Alien, and it got an absurd amount of comic miniseries (maybe even more than Star Wars), most of which are really good.
-From direct adaptations to no-longer-canon sequels and completely alternative takes on the universe, there are too many for me to even start listing (but, to mention one, Aliens: Sacrifice (1993) is one of my favorites).
+From direct adaptations to no-longer-canon sequels and completely alternative takes on the universe, there are too many for me to even start listing (but, to mention one, Peter Milligan's Aliens: Sacrifice (1993) is one of my favorites).
 It's a damn great, and terrifying, world to dive into.

 [I will comment on the movies when the section is ready]